bigmlcom/sensenet/README.md

   sizes in previous example, the image would be rescaled to 100 x 200 (preserving its aspect ratio) then cropped by 50 pixels on the top and bottom to create a 100 x 100 image.

+While these are not the only settings possible, these are the ones most likely to be useful to clients; other settings are typically only useful for very specific client applications.

 ### Model Formats and Conversion